-We answer a common question, ‘Can a step child contest a will?’
+We look at a very common question, ‘Can a step child contest a will?’ in the context of a case where we were successful at trial

 Yes.
 A step child is entitled to contest their step parent’s will (or if there is no will, the intestacy rules) by bringing a claim under the Inheritance Act and we have recently succeeded in just such a claim, winning the step child’s case at trial.

 Inheritance Act claims by adult children, particularly adult step children, are among the most controversial and bitterly contested cases brought under that piece of legislation.

 In contrast to Inheritance Act claims made by young children under the age of 18, whose dependency on their parent’s estate is rarely contested, claims made by adults face a much tougher test.
 Children (including step children) do not have an automatic right to financial provision from their parent’s estate.
 Instead, they have to demonstrate a need for financial support and be able to satisfy the requirements of the Inheritance Act.

-In the recent case of Pendlebury v Brooke, Slee Blackwell solicitor, Chris Green, represented the claimant, Robert Pendlebury, in a dispute with his stepbrother, Matthew Brooke, following the death of his stepfather, James Brooke.
+In the recent case of Pendlebury v Brooke, we represented the claimant, Robert Pendlebury, in a dispute with his stepbrother, Matthew Brooke, following the death of his stepfather, James Brooke.

 Robert was one of two sons born to Margaret Brooke and Douglas Pendlebury.
 When Robert was a young child, Margaret began a new relationship with James Brooke and they had one son together, Matthew.
 Margaret passed away in June 2013, without leaving a will.
 Under the rules of intestacy, her entire estate passed to her surviving husband, James.